simonneutert/simonneutert.github.io/src/_posts/2024/2024-09-29-modern-java-first-steps.md

 ## The Build Tool Dilemma: Maven vs Ant vs Gradle

 Here's where things got interesting.
-In a previous project, I had used Maven with simple commands like:

-- `mvn clean install`
+In a previous project, I had used Maven with simple commands like: `mvn clean install` and `mvn spring-boot:run` - that's about it.
-- `mvn spring-boot:run`

 This time, after some research, I decided to try Gradle, which seemed to be the most modern option.